 The report concludes with typical union grievances concerning the failure of the Detroit DOT to protect the workers lives against the threat of Covid-19, which is the song of random death he was being called to sing.
 Cooper closes stating the implications of listing other occupations previously, by saying everywhere is the front lines.

 CNN exaggerates the risk by presenting an exception as the norm and reinforcing the idea that the virus is randomly deadly.
 Even a 50 year old man with underlying medical conditions dying of the virus isn’t likely.
 As I mentioned previously, the study I cited for 94% of people who died having underlying conditions, also showed that only 6.5% of people infected with underlying conditions died, and the risk of mortality increases with age.
-Age itself is not an indicator of increased risk.
+Age itself is not an indicator of increased risk in itself.
 Age increases the likelihood of the presence of underlying conditions which is why the mortality rate increases with age.
 The same as being obese doesn’t necessarily predispose people to experiencing a severe outcome with Covid.
 Being obese increases the liklihood that you have a serious underlying medical condition.
 Having an underlying medical condition doesn’t necessarily increase your risk of death.
 What determines your risk of death is how advanced that underlying medical condition is.

 CASE 5: PolitiFact “Images Show Covid-19 Victims Being Buried in Mass Graves in NYC” (Mostly True) Samantha Putterman, 4/10/2020 (33)